MattHammond94/Deliveruby/README.md

 Once completed you can use the ```alt_order_confirmation.rb``` class by following the running the program guide below.

 > Hard coding details into a class:
-> If you are struggling to do use the twilio gem using the ENV variables follow the below:
+> If you are struggling to implement the twilio gem using the ENV variables follow the below:
 * Create a class ```twilio_details.rb``` in your lib file
 * Add ```/lib/twilio_details.rb``` to your gitignore file.
 * Your twilio_details class will need to look as below: